mimraan547/Python_ML/README.md

 # PYTHON AND MACHINE LEARNING NATIONAL WORKSHOP
-Hi I attended 7 Days National Workshop on "Python And Machine Learning" from 07-13 June 2021, conducted by <b> THE CODE SCHOLAR</b>.
+Hi I attended 7 Days National Workshop on "Python And Machine Learning" from 07-13 June 2021, conducted by <b> THE CODESCHOLAR</b>.

 <br>I got to have hands on experience on:
 <li>Python